 top of page

-Working from a studio at the foothills of the Waitākere Ranges, Helen Keen’s encaustic wax paintings resonate with the local flora and fauna while inhabiting the fragmented light of this forested ecosystem.
-Kaleidoscopic wonderlands de-materialize, shape-shift, and surface patterns melt into surfaces, to give the optical effect of “a panorama containing multitudes.”
-This patterning and surface mark-making create painterly echoes of a bygone era, which are recognisable, yet brilliantly fashioned in their individual composition.
-Each painting is a landscape of folded light, where dream aesthetics fuse elemental forms of shadow and pigment.
-Helen Keen’s artistic practice transitioned from ceramicist, to discovering the artisanal techniques of working with encaustic wax.
+Keen’s artistic practice transitioned from ceramicist, to discovering the artisanal techniques of working with encaustic wax and the raw flame.
 Hands-on to the point of sculptural, hands become tools, used to feel and feed the multiple layers.
-Paintings are literally actioned; brushed, incised, and heated, while simultaneously being melted into existence.
+Paintings are literally actioned into being brushed, incised, and torched (upwards of 50 layers), melting into existence.
 This difficult yet versatile medium, provided Helen with a foundation for experimentation and an exploratory abstraction where a conversation occurs between artist, and artists past and present.
-Alive each painting encompasses its own unique properties and often incorporates textural layers of varying pigments, collaged materials, and found ephemera.
-When tempered, finished paintings distil a soft luminosity rich in blended textures and are often accompanied by the aromatic presence that is inherent in beeswax and damar tree resin.
+Alive each painting encompasses its own unique properties.
+Once tempered, finished paintings distil a soft luminosity, transparency, rich in blended textures and are cured for six to 12 months before being polished to a sheen.
+Igniting the senses of visual, touch and even smell.

 Watch this four minute video about Helen, her art practice and encaustic wax techiques here